shuaiz28/Access-parent-scope-in-Angular/README.md

 # Access-parent-scope-in-Angular
-In angular, each ng-app has one $rootScope and can has many child $scope.
+In angular, each ng-app has one $rootScope and can have many child $scope.

 The child $scope has access to its parent scope by using $parent.